Henrik-3/unofficial-multiversus-api/README.md

 # Authentication and Rate Limits
 All rate limits are the same for every endpoint, so in general you have 90 requests every minute.
 If you exceed rate limit you will get following JSON with 429 Status Code:

-If you exceed rate limit you will get following JSON with 429 Status Code:
 ```json
 {
   "status": 429,